 CORS aims to advance knowledge and understanding of the ways in which rural settlements that are still inhabited today developed in the past by carrying out a programme of small-scale excavations.
 This is enabling successive phases of activity within and around today’s villages and farms to be identified, dated, characterised and mapped so that the historic development of settlement in the targeted parishes can be reconstructed.
 In each of the villages studied so far, new foci of occupation have been identified and dated, and new ideas about the development of the settlement proposed, while the excavations have also highlighted the extent to which undisturbed medieval levels can survive within currently-occupied rural settlements.
-Reports on the test pits can be found online.

 The University’s press release can be read on the University website.

 A timetable of events connected to the project can be found on another page.